-A 30 amp rated power cord is pre-wired into your 120-volt AC breaker box.
+A 30 or 50 amp rated power cord may be prewired into your 120-volt AC breaker box.
 Open the hatch door on the exterior of the coach.
 Pull cord out and attach it to 120-volt power source.

 Some 30 or 50 amp power cords are detachable from the connector as shown, to be stored inside of your unit when not in use.
 This cord places 120 AC volt power into your breaker distribution center, as built into your coach.